 Japanese Umbrella Pine

-Our Japanese Umbrella Pines are available online in1Lt pots priced at £19.95
+Our larger Japanese Umbrella Pines are available online

 Japanese Umbrella Pine are a very slow growing long lived tree.

-These are 5 year old trees and can be grown in a container or in the ground,
+These trees can be grown in a container or in the ground,

 in sun or shade.
 They will grow in most soils that are moisture retaining and well